What is meditation?

 People use meditation to help treat a wide range of physical and mental problems, including:

-- Addictive behaviors, such as drug, nicotine, and alcohol use.
+- Drug, nicotine, and alcohol use.

 - Anxiety , stress , and depression .